v4rshi/v4rshi.github.io/seasons_eda.md

 <img src="images/spotify_project/pareto_zoom.png?raw=true" width="1000" class="zoom" alt="Zoomable Image"/>

 ### 12. I created t-SNE Visualization and Analysis of Music Clustering Based on Audio Features
-For those unfamiliar, t-SNE is a technique that simplifies complex, high-dimensional data into a 2D map to reveal patterns, while KMeans groups similar items into clusters (and click here to learn more about both).
+For those unfamiliar, t-SNE is a technique that simplifies complex, high-dimensional data into a 2D map to reveal patterns, while KMeans groups similar items into clusters (and click here to learn about [t-SNE](https://towardsdatascience.com/t-sne-clearly-explained-d84c537f53a) and [K-means clustering](https://medium.com/@amit25173/k-means-clustering-for-dummies-a-beginners-guide-399fb8c427fd)).
 In this analysis, t-SNE helps us visualize the data, and KMeans identifies clusters of songs based on their audio features.
 Essentially, I’m using these methods to group songs that share similar characteristics from the dataset.
 It’s an intriguing way to uncover patterns in music!
-I used the elbow method (click here to know more about that) to figure out how many clusters was best (turns out to be 4) and this was the outcome:
+I used the elbow method ([click here to know more about that](https://www.analyticsvidhya.com/blog/2021/01/in-depth-intuition-of-k-means-clustering-algorithm-in-machine-learning/)) to figure out how many clusters was best (turns out to be 4) and this was the outcome:

 <iframe src="images/spotify_project/tsne_clustering.html" width="800" height="600"></iframe>

 This graph shows a t-SNE (t-Distributed Stochastic Neighbor Embedding) visualization of song clustering based on audio features.
-The t-SNE algorithm has reduced the high-dimensional audio feature space to a 2D representation, allowing us to visualize patterns and clusters in the data.
 Key takeaways are:

-This graph shows a t-SNE (t-Distributed Stochastic Neighbor Embedding) visualization of song clustering based on audio features.
-The t-SNE algorithm has reduced the high-dimensional audio feature space to a 2D representation, allowing us to visualize patterns and clusters in the data.
-Let's analyze this in conjunction with the centroids provided:

 1. Number of Clusters:
    The graph and centroid table both indicate 4 distinct clusters (0, 1, 2, 3), represented by different colors in the plot.